duytranmanhtlu/demo-solid/README.md

 # SOLID Principles Examples using Typescript

-This tutorial was insprired from the [Encapsulation SOLID](https://app.pluralsight.com/library/courses/encapsulation-solid/table-of-contents) course on Pluralsight.

 ## What is SOLID

 SOLID is an acronym for 5 important design principles when doing OOP (Object Oriented Programming).
 These 5 principles were introduced by Robert C. Martin (Uncle Bob), in his 2000 paper Design Principles and Design Patterns.